-My academic research work in the area of string theory was focused on F-theory phenomenology and related mathematical questions.
-I hold a PhD in theoretical physics from the LMU Munich, based on research carried out at the Max Planck Institute for Physics and continued as an NSF-funded post-doc at the Northeastern University in Boston, USA.
+My formal research work in the area of string theory was focused on F-theory phenomenology and related mathematical questions, ultimately trying to unify gravity and particle physics.
+After completing a PhD at the Max Planck Institute for Physics in Munich, I continued as an NSF-funded post-doc at the Northeastern University in Boston, USA.

 Computers, electronics and fundamental science have been at the center of my interest for as long as I can remember.
-More recently, I have been very interested in AI research (deep learning and neural networks) and blockchain technology.
-When I find the time, I code tools, try to keep this website updated or write the occasional article.
+Since leaving academia, I have been very interested in AI/ML research (deep learning and neural networks) as well as blockchain technology.
+When I find the time, I also try to keep this website updated…